Kuiil7/Weather-Dashboard/README.md

   * UV index

-# Includes a search history.

-#Include a 5-Day/3 hour Forecast below the current weather conditions.
-Each day for the 5-Day Forecast should display the following:
+Also, a 5-Day/3 hour Forecast displays below the current weather conditions.
+Each day for the 5-Day/3hr Forecast that displays the following:

   * Date